Measurement of differential cross sections for the production of a Z boson in association with jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Summary

 The results, corrected for detector effects through unfolding, are compared with three theoretical predictions: (1) the expectations are computed from particle-level simulations using merged leading-order (LO) calculations with the \kt-MLM parton-showers and matrix-element matching scheme; (2) using next-to-leading-order (NLO) calculations and the FxFx merging scheme; and (3) the \geneva MC program, where a next-to-NLO (NNLO) calculation for Drell--Yan production is combined with higher-order resummation.

 High precision is achieved in measuring the cross sections using the latest experimental methods and larger sets of data than were available in previous CMS publications.
-The increased number of events is extended the kinematic range to higher values of \pt and mass.
+The increased number of events allows to extend the kinematic range to higher values of \pt and mass.
 The measurements presented in this paper provide a detailed description of the topological structure of $\PZ\to\ell^+\ell^-+\text{jets}$ events that is complementary to the existing measurements of rates and associated jet multiplicities.

 The kinematics of $\PZ$+jets events is studied in detail.
 The measured differential cross sections and $N_\text{jets}$ distributions are within the experimental and theoretical uncertainties.
 Some deviations are observed for $N_\text{jets}>3$.
 Such discrepancies offer the possibility of using these data to further improve the modeling.
 The results also indicate that multiparton NLO calculations can be used to estimate the $\PZ\to\ell^+\ell^-+\text{jets}$ contributions to measurements and searches at the LHC.